ashea2nd/MagnetoHatesBees/README.md

 # MagnetoHatesBees

 Placed 4th out of 15 in MIT's inaugural VR class competition.
-Equipment was returned at the end of the class, so only demo clip is available.
 Built using Google Daydream.

 Description: You, Magneto, were out on a picnic when you were suddenly shrunk down to the size of an apple!
 Now a swarm of mutant bees has come to steal your food.
 Use your power to fend off the bees and their metal stingers so you can enjoy your meal!